 October 9, 2018

 The Province of Ontario has launched consultations on education reform.
-There will be three ways for people to participate:
+There are three ways to participate:

-- An online submission form, available now, that allows people, organizations or groups to provide their views on any of the consultation topics.
+- An online submission form that allows people, organizations or groups to provide their views on any of the consultation topics.
 A link to the private and online confidential submission form can be found below.
-Written submissions can also be sent to the ministry by emailing firstname.lastname@example.org.
+Written submissions can also be sent to the ministry at email@example.com or firstname.lastname@example.org.
 Please ensure to include your name or the name of your organization, add ‘provincial consultations’ as the subject, and attached your submission as a PDF or Word document.

 - Telephone town halls across Ontario, with separate town halls in English and French.
-The telephone town hall discussions will be aligned with the themes discussed in the survey.
-The dates and times of these town halls will be posted on fortheparents.ca as they become available.
+The telephone town hall discussions align with the themes discussed in the survey.
+For dates and times, or to register for a telephone town hall in your area, please click the link below.

 - How to improve student performance in the disciplines of Science, Technology, Engineering and Math (STEM);